elkcityhazard/chef-frank/content/institutional-recipes-for-200/quick-and-easy-chili-recipe-for-200-people/index.md

   - Corn Bread
   - Affordable
 ---
-Try this quick easy chili recipe for school kid&#8217;s lunch or a church function.
+Try this Quick chili recipe for school kid&#8217;s lunch or a church function.
 Corn bread and shredded cheddar cheese along with a <a href="/wordpress/vegetables-and-salad-recipes/" rel="noopener noreferrer" target="_blank">salad</a> make this a great meal and is very affordable as well.

 Here&#8217;s the chili recipe for those of you cooking for a crowd: